Yaroslav-Repos/Yaroslav-Repos/README.md

 ### AI Presentation Coach

-AI-powered platform for presentation practice and performance analysis.
+AI-powered platform for presentation practice and performance analysis, using computer vision to analyze user behavior and provide AI-assisted feedback.

 **Key Features**